csabszerko/blockchain-simulation/readme.md

 # todo

-- block proposal and transaction proposal through gossip
 - implement utxo selection strategy for transactions (currently its in order, could be largest-first)
 - merkle root in blocks
 - migrate temporary styling and components to shadcn (?)
-- consensus rules
-- support for multinode blockchains
 - miner rewards/gas fees ?
-- support for explicit transaction selection ?
+- support for explicit transaction selection during block mining ?
 - try to break the system more -> rework error logging mechanism
-- rewrite to ts
 - ...